vitorjsls30/spotify-api-wrapper/README.md

 User choices among the returned items can also be stored and they also contain related information like which query term was used, the item name itself and so on.
 Check the **Methods** section to see related information about the available methods.

 ### Main Functionality
-When you perform a search using the **"search.query"** method two operations take place:
+When you perform a search using the **"search.query"** method two operations takes place:
-1. Before the request is sent to the Spotify Api, the current access token retrieved previously has it's expiration period checked, if so, the user is automatically redirected to the Spotify API Authorization Page and a new permission will be requested.
+1. Before the request is sent to the Spotify API, the current access token retrieved previously has it's expiration period checked, if so, the user is automatically redirected to the Spotify API Authorization Page and a new permission will be requested.
-2. If the Current Access Token is valid, the search continues and if it's sucessful, the result is automatically cached using the "cache.storeItem" method.
+2. If the Current Access Token is valid, the search continues and if it's sucessful, the result is automatically cached using the **"cache.storeItem"** method.
 An item has the following structure:
 ```js
 { search: ‘THE_SEARCHED_STRING’, type: ‘THE_REQUEST_TYPE’, response: [{…}, {…}] }
 ```